ZHAO-ZIRUI/CARLA-Sensor-Configuration-Dataset-Generator/README.md

-# CARLA Sensor Configuration Iterator
+# CARLA Sensor Configuration Dataset Generator

 **VERSION: 0.1.0**

-The CARLA Sensor Configuration Iterator is an open-source programme that allows you to generate a [CARLA Simulator](https://github.com/carla-simulator/carla) dataset that is based on a sensor configuration file specified by the user.
+The CARLA Sensor Configuration Dataset Generator is an open-source programme that allows you to generate a [CARLA Simulator](https://github.com/carla-simulator/carla) dataset that is based on a sensor configuration file specified by the user.

 ## Processes and Trials